Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 \subsection{Categories and diagrams}

-We start by considering the one-dimensional case, which is required for the definitions in higher dimensions, but also can be viewed as a toy-model that exhibits the general features of the construction.
+We start by considering the one-dimensional case, which is required for the definitions in higher dimensions, but also can be viewed as a toy model that exhibits the general features of the construction.

-\begin{definition}[One-dimensional diagrams] A one-dimensional diagram is a finite set of points, called vertices, in the interior of the unit interval $[0,1]$.
-The complement of the vertices is a disjoint union of its connected components, which are called regions of the diagram. \end{definition}
+\begin{definition} A {\bf one-dimensional diagram} is a finite set of points, called {\bf vertices}, in the interior of the unit interval $[0,1]$.
+The complement of the vertices is a disjoint union of its connected components, which are called {\bf regions} of the diagram. \end{definition}

-As in higher dimensions, one-dimensional diagrams are a purely topological construction.
-They become \emph{category diagrams} once decorated with data from a category $\mathcal C$.
+The one-dimensional diagrams are a purely topological construction.
+They become \emph{category diagrams} once labelled with data from a category $\mathcal C$.
 A category diagram with a single vertex is called an elementary diagram.
 A general category diagram can then be defined in terms of the elementary diagrams.
+[4]

-\begin{definition}[Category diagrams] Let $\mac C$ be a category. \begin{enumerate} \item An elementary category diagram for $\mathcal C$ is a one-dimen\-sio\-nal diagram with one vertex together with a morphism $f\colon A\to B$ in $\mac C$.
-The object $A$ is associated with the region containing 0, $B$ with the region containing 1, and $f$ with the vertex.

-\item A category diagram for $\mac C$ is a one-dimensional diagram together with a labelling of each region with an object in $\mac C$ and a labelling of each vertex with a morphism in $\mac C$.
-Every vertex is required to have a neighbourhood that is isomorphic to an elementary diagram.
-This means that the morphism at a vertex $v\in[0,1]$ is a morphism from the object labelling the region `above' $v$ (i.e. at values less than $v$) to the region below $v$. \end{enumerate} \end{definition}
+\begin{definition} Let $\mac C$ be a category. \begin{enumerate} \item An {\bf elementary category diagram} for $\mathcal C$ is a one-dimen\-sio\-nal diagram with one vertex together with a morphism $f\colon A\to B$ in $\mac C$.
+The object $A$ is associated with the region containing 0, $B$ with the region containing 1, and $f$ with the vertex. \item A {\bf category diagram} for $\mac C$ is a one-dimensional diagram together with a labelling of each region with an object in $\mac C$ and a labelling of each vertex with a morphism in $\mac C$.
+For every vertex it is required that there exists a neighbourhood $[a,b]$ such that the unique affine map $[a,b] \to [0,1]$, sending $a$ to $0$ and $b$ to $1$, maps $[a,b]$ to an elementary category diagram. \end{enumerate} \end{definition}

 The benefit of category diagrams and their higher-dimensional counterparts is that they allow one to visualise a calculation in the category $\mathcal C$.
 This calculation is called the evaluation of the diagram.